SMPP Connector Example¶

 /send

 resource to send an SMS to the Short Message Service Center.
-Refer the Adding new API resources guide to create a new resource.
-Provide the resource details below. -
+Refer to the Adding new API resources guide to create a new resource.
+Provide the resource details as below.- URI Template:

 Set up the sendSMS operation.